Alice in Horror-Land.

 “You’re luk-en gud.”
 Alice then was not Alice now.

 Sometime later, Alice awoke with a headache and no knowledge of how she got home.
 When she put her hand to her mouth she could smell Chloe’s scent all over it and a shiver raised the hair on her skin.
 There was no doubt.
 The love potion and a blackout?
 Chloe.
 What Chloe really wouldn’t understand was Alice wasn’t some young impressionable cub; being marked by a witch wasn’t going to unsettle her.
-She had a near life time of love’em and forget’em on her side.
+She had a near lifetime of love’em and forget’em on her side.
 She had a bit of immunity to magic since coming back from Wonderland, but it takes time for it to kick in, especially, when a witch is as powerful as that one.
 “Fuck!”
 Alice grabbed her temples and hunched over the blankets on her bed, not so much the throbbing in her head as it was the sheer frustration of getting duped.
 Off in a corner, a tiny door about the size of her hand appeared and wasn’t missed by Alice.
 “Too big, I am too big.
-Wait til I get my witch, okay?”
+Wait till I get my witch, okay?”
 She wasn’t speaking to anyone in particular, but the door did disappear after a moment.

-Stepping into the shower as if carrying twice her body weight, she spent an extra-long time cleaning herself and scrubbing every nook and curve.
+Stepping into the shower as if carrying twice her body weight, she spent an extra long time cleaning herself and scrubbing every nook and curve.
 Chloe’s scent just wouldn’t rub off, no matter how she scrubbed.
 Perhaps Chloe wasn’t meant to be scrubbed off?
 She had been whammied by witches before, even by Chloe, which is why Alice didn’t suspect her to be quite so powerful, but being taken advantage of without her express consent and being powerless to resist was enough to put her mood in the dumps.
 Not that she was complaining, this was war, after all.
 Justice would be hers, in the end; she had no qualms about that.
 Shit, Alice doubted Chloe would even see it coming.
 Chloe undoubtedly thought Alice to be still under her spell and no threat at all.

 Since Alice wasn’t killed outright, this seemed to be proof Chloe wasn’t a bad witch, or at least, not all bad.
-It was going to be tricky finding her again, but one thing spending all that time alone in between customers was she had plenty of time to research and plan and it sure beet walking the streets.
-Certainly Chloe had cleared out of the salon and moved on?
+It was going to be tricky finding her again, but one thing spending all that time alone in between customers as she had plenty of time to research and plan and it sure beet walking the streets.
+Certainly, Chloe had cleared out of the salon and moved on?
 Or maybe she didn’t.
 One thing was for certain, Chloe would have some protection spells in place and Alice wasn’t going in there without better protection this time.
 She had a few tricks of her own though.

 It took a year of searching but sources finally came through as to the whereabouts of Chloe.
 This was good considering she couldn’t get rid of her blond hair until she convinced the witch to relinquish her control.
 Dyes didn’t take and would run right off.
 She tried cutting her hair but scissors wouldn’t cut it.
 Wigs were okay but her day job roughed her up a bit at times and they had a way of getting knocked off.
 Besides, her now blond hair kept growing and growing until it reached down to her knees.
 At least it was soft and felt right to comb, and comb, and comb.
 What really made her mad was when a client took one look at her and said he wasn’t into kids, like she was a kid!
 This was so Chloe’s fault!